Thomas Elmhirst: Second World War

 During the Second World War Elmhirst ran the operations room at RAF Uxbridge during the Battle of Britain.
 He then commanded the Egypt Command Group under Air Marshal Tedder before becoming second-in-command of the Desert Air Force.
 He continued in this role through the battle of Alamein until after the Allied invasion of Sicily.
 He was then second-in-command of British Air Forces in North West Europe until the end of the war, serving in D-Day, Normandy, the Ardennes and the advance across the France and Germany.
 Finally he became Assistant Chief of the Air Staff (Intelligence) in August 1945.

 Post war

-After the war Elmhirst was appointed as the Commander of the RAF in India.
-As independence approached, Pandit Nehru asked him to be the first Commander-in-Chief of the Royal Indian Air Force in the new Union of India.
+In July 1947, as India approached independence, Prime Minister Jawaharlal Nehru invited Air Marshal Elmhirst to become the first Commander-in-Chief of the Royal Indian Air Force.
+Elmhirst accepted the position on the condition that the RIAF be established as an independent service under the Ministry of Defence, and that he be permitted to select a team of senior RAF officers to assist in the transition.
+Nehru agreed to these terms, and Elmhirst formally assumed command on 15 August 1947.

 In 1953, Elmhirst ran Operation Totem, the first British nuclear bomb land tests in Emu Field, Australia.
 Later in 1953 he became the Lieutenant-Governor of Guernsey, welcoming Queen Elizabeth II on her inaugural tour of the island as the new monarch.
 He held the post for five years, retiring in 1958.